svdgraaf/serverless-fargate-tasks/README.md

       essential: true  # Optional, marks container as essential.
 Default is false.
       cpu: 10  # Optional, sets the CPU units for the individual container.
 Defaults to DataDog recommended 10 units.
       memory: 256  # Optional, sets the soft memory limit for the individual container.
 Defaults to DataDog recommended 256.
+      statsd_enabled: true  # Optional, sets agent to listen to DogStatsD packets on port 8125 from other containers.
+Default is false.

     tasks:
       my-task: